MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

    .. image:: figs/eddymovie_still.png

-In this section we discuss a model solution with the horizontal grid space reduced from 50 km to 5 km, which is sufficiently resolved to permit eddies to form (see movie above, which shows SST, surface relative vorticity, and surface current speed, left to right, over a representative year toward the end of the 30-year simulation).
+In this section we discuss a model solution with the horizontal grid space reduced from 50 km to 5 km, which is sufficiently resolved to permit eddies to form (see above, which shows SST, surface relative vorticity, and surface current speed, left to right, toward the end of the 30-year simulation).
 Vertical resolution is unchanged.
 While we provide instructions on how to compile and run in this new configuration, it will require parallelizing (using `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_)